Opplæring

 More information and configuration options are provided in the following sections.

-By default, Application Insights Java 3.x expects the configuration file to be named applicationinsights.json, and to be located in the same directory as applicationinsights-agent-3.6.2.jar.
+By default, Application Insights Java 3 expects the configuration file to be named applicationinsights.json and located in the same directory as applicationinsights-agent-3.6.2.jar.

-If you specify a relative path, it resolves relative to the directory where applicationinsights-agent-3.6.2.jar is located.
+If you provide a relative path, it will resolve relative to the directory where applicationinsights-agent-3.6.0.jar is located.

-Alternatively, instead of using a configuration file, you can specify the entire content of the JSON configuration via the environment variable APPLICATIONINSIGHTS_CONFIGURATION_CONTENT.
+Instead of using a configuration file, you can set the entire JSON configuration with:

 Connection string is required.
 You can find your connection string in your Application Insights resource.